 Embraced by Calgarians

-With the original crossing and the new bridge separated by about a mile, the entire valley between these two points began to be called by the ‘Weasel Head’ name.
+With the original crossing and the new bridge, both named ‘Weasel Head’, separated by about a mile, the entire valley between these two points began to be called by that name.
 The new road and bridge meant that the area was easy to access, and after the turn of the century it became known for its beautiful scenery and was increasingly used by campers, hunters and day-trippers.5

 In the late 1920s the City of Calgary was planning to dam the Elbow River downstream of the Weasel Head bridge in order to flood the valley and create a reservoir of drinking water for City residents.
 The City recognized that part of the new Glenmore Reservoir would encroach into the Tsuut’ina Nation reserve, and so it set out to purchase the lands required for the project.

-In 1931 Tsuut’ina representatives including Chief Joe Big Plume met with the City to discuss the sale of nearly 600 acres of reserve land for the Glenmore Reservoir project; land that comprised a significant portion of the Elbow River valley.6 The purchase was negotiated on behalf of the City by solicitor L.W.
+In 1931 Tsuut’ina representatives including Chief Joe Big Plume met with the City to discuss the sale of a part of the reserve for the Glenmore Reservoir project; land that comprised a significant portion of the Elbow River valley.6 The purchase was negotiated on behalf of the City by solicitor L.W.
 Brockington, who had previously been given an honorary name ‘Chief Yellow Coming Over the Hill’ by the Tsuut’ina Nation.

 During the course of negotiations for the Weaselhead lands, Nation representatives including Pat Grasshopper, Pretty Young Man and Running In The Middle recounted the history of the area and the “legends which surrounded the original camp grounds of the Sarcees.”
 This history included that a man named ‘Weazel Head’ was “…the chief of the tribe who use to pitch his teepee on the Weaselhead flats more than fifty years ago.”8 In recounting this history, the Nation gave Calgarians an early glimpse into the origin of this respected name.